Living in Russia may seem a daunting prospect at first but this amazing country can offer expats a truly unique life experience.

 A working knowledge of Russian is a necessity for most business jobs when living in Russia, especially those that are situated outside of the major cities.

-Key facts every expat should know about living in Russia:
+Key facts every expat should know before moving to Russia:

 - Whilst pharmacies in major cities will be well stocked, it can be difficult in some areas to find drugs such as antidepressants and prescription painkillers.
 Expats who require medication should check if their prescription will be available in their intended place of abode before relocating to Russia.
 If required they may need to take a good stock of their medication with them.

-- It is illegal to film on the Russian metro.
+- Before moving to Russia you should know that, It is illegal to film on the Russian metro.
 If you are seen doing so by a police officer they may confiscate your camera.

 - The Russian people can be very hospitable and you may be invited to visit their homes.
 If you do so, be careful complimenting something as they may try to give it to you.
 As a guest you should always take flowers or wine when you visit a Russian’s abode.